-Change text area: This option allows you to adjust the size of the inner text area.
+Change text area (not included in SoftMaker FreeOffice): This option allows you to adjust the size of the inner text area.
 For more information, see Changing the text area.

 Columns: This option allows you to split the inner text into several columns.
 For more information, see Creating columns for inner text of objects.